Fractures of C2 (Axis) can occur in the axial dens (a) or the axial body (b), with or without involvement of the spinal canal.

-After exposing the ventral surfaces of the atlas and axis, the alignment of the vertebrae is corrected and maintained with bone-holding forceps.
+After exposing the dorsal surfaces of the atlas and axis, the alignment of the vertebrae is corrected and maintained with bone-holding forceps.

 The use of the locking compression plate (LCP) is preferred for fracture fixation of the vertebrae.
-According to the size of the patient, a small or broad 3.5/4.0 or 4.5/5.0mm LCP are used.
+According to the size of the patient, a small or broad 3.5/4.0 or 4.5/5.0mm LCP is used.

 Plate contouring is needed to fit the anatomical shape of the vertebra.

 Accurate contouring of locking compression plates is not necessary, but it improves the closure of the soft tissue over the plate.

 With the reduction forceps in position, the appropriately sized plate is applied on the dorsal spinous process.

 One cortex screw is inserted into each fragment in load fashion.
 The correct length of the screws is determined with the help of fluoroscopy.

 The remaining holes are filled with locking-head screws.

 One deep layer under the nuchal ligament, the nuchal ligament, and the subcutaneous tissue are closed in layers with simple continuous patterns.
 The skin is closed with staples.
 A stent bandage is applied and covered with an adhesive barrier drape to keep the incision clean and dry during recovery.

 A 7-year-old Warmblood gelding was admitted with a 3-week history of neck stiffness.
 The horse had an acute onset of neck stiffness with no known trauma.
 According to the owner, the horse had initial mild signs of ataxia and weakness in the hind limbs.